 There are some hints of what makes Microsoft certified Intelligent Speakers so fancy.
 But not much.
 It is mentioned that Intelligent Speakers include a 7-microphone array[7] to help identify the voices of up to ten people in a meeting room.
 Little more is given regarding hardware requirements.
 The Jabra PanaCast 50 (P50) has 8 beamforming microphones, so I guess that’s good enough!

-As of October 2023[9], there are now six hardware devices that Microsoft has certified to use the Intelligent Speaker feature.
+As of October 2023[9], there are now six hardware devices that Microsoft has certified for Intelligent Speaker.

-Back to the question: Are the above devices any better?
-I don’t know of any specific testing and results.
-However, Microsoft has repeatedly said that certified Intelligent Speakers will outperform non-certified microphones.
+Back to the big question: Are the above devices any better?
+I don't know of any specific testing and results.
+However, Microsoft has repeatedly said that certified Intelligent Speakers will outperform "non-certified" microphones.
 In the official Microsoft documentation, it says:

 While we're delighted to extend the capability of speaker recognition to more rooms, it's important to note the quality may not match that of an intelligent speaker certified device.
 So, it's essential to evaluate the advantages of incorporating an intelligent speaker, especially in crucial spaces where attaining the highest quality transcription and attribution is vital.
 1